TACC/Core-CMS-Custom/apcd-cms/README.md

 ## Automatic Builds

-Automatic builds should occur on pushes to the `apcd-cms` directory
+Automatic builds should occur on pushes to the `apcd-cms` directory.